balmoral/robe/README.md

 - simple explicit fine-grained **binding** of DOM to state
 - **tasks** defined and performed on the server, requests made from the client
 - built-in **Mongo** support - Sequel/ROM/AR to come
-- models come with built-in validation and associations
+- database models with built-in validation and associations
 - easy write-through database caching on the client
 - integrated **websocket** support with **Redis** pub/sub
 - runs **Roda** on the server for fast routing, CSRF protection